 COURSE NAME COURSE NUMBER PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Lifetime Nutrition & Wellness 7820 None Recommended Grade Level: All Credits: .5 We have all heard the saying 'you are what you eat'.
 Develop knowledge and skills related to making informed choices regarding how our eating habits affect our way of life.
 Information on eating disorders, exercise options and other factors relating to nutrition and wellness will be discussed.
 The food labs will focus on healthy eating habits, safety and sanitation and management principles.
-None Money Matters 7515 None Recommended Grade Level: All Credit: 1 What does it take to run a business?
-This course helps students to prepare for Accounting courses along with planning for future financial goals, both personally and business success.
+None Money Matters 7515 None Recommended Grade Level: All Credit: 1 Do you want to learn how to be a millionaire?
+This personal finance course helps students plan for future financial goals for both personal and business success.
 Special emphasis is placed on bank record management, use of credit, investing, insurance and budgets.
 You are introduced to financial market and securities analysis.
 Current economic events dictate that it is never too early for students to gain an awareness of factors that will impact their short-term and long-term financial plans.
-None Practicum in Interior Design 7212W Interior Design II Recommended Grade Level: All Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
-Students will participate a teacher-approved training station (onsite or offsite, paid or unpaid) or continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
-Transportation to and from the training station is the responsibility of the student.
-Workplace visits are required by the teacher of record every 6 weeks.
-Training station evaluation will count as 30% of the student's grade.
-This year-long course offers students the chance to participate in an industry internship related to Interior Design.
-You will work with the classroom teacher to complete tasks and hours needed for the Autodesk Certified User in Revit Architecture certification.
 None Principles of Information Technology 7910 None Recommended Grade Level: All Credit: 1 This course will begin to prepare students for a career as a computer technician.
 PC hardware and software will be introduced.
 Learn the art of troubleshooting PC problems.
 You will be exposed to both operating system software, including an introduction to Microsoft Office Suite.
 Networking, computer security, and webpage creation will also be introduced.
 None